-The A3 technique was originally created by Toyota as a problem solving method.
+The One-Page Risk Management Plan is based on the A3 technique, which was originally created by Toyota as a problem solving method.
 The name A3 comes from the fact that when the process is complete, all of the relevant information can fit on a standard A3 size piece of paper.

 While the A3 technique was originally designed for problem solving during manufacturing, it can also be a valuable tool for risk management.
-The A3 technique can be used to guide the risk management process and ensure that all critical information is captured in a concise manner.
-Below is an example of analyzing a category 5 hurricane risk event using the A3 technique:
+You can be use the technique to guide the risk management process and ensure that all critical information is captured in a concise manner.

 So, you have identified a risk in your organization or project ... now what?
 When a risk is identified there are four strategies you can use to address it.
 The strategies can be remembered using the acronym ACAT: